Frequently Asked Questions

 When do students declare a major?

-The major must be declared before registration for the junior year (64 units) but can be made at any time.
-Declaration of a Major/Minor forms and instruction are available in the Registrar's Office and with the secretary in each academic department.
+A student’s major must be declared before registration for their junior year (64 credits), but can be made at any time as long as the major declaration requirements for that major are completed.
+The Declaration of a Major/Minor form is available on the Registrar’s Form Center.
 A new advisor in the major department is assigned when the major is declared.

 Can I take courses at another college or a community college for credit?

-Prior to taking classes for credit at any accredited college here or abroad, fill out the blue Transfer Course Approval Request, available in the Registrar's Office and online.
-A photocopy of the course description and the catalog cover must accompany the form.
+Prior to taking classes for credit at any accredited college here or abroad, fill out the Transfer Approval Request form.
+A screenshot of the course description and the catalog cover must accompany the form.
 If the course to be transferred is intended to fulfill a major or minor requirement, take the completed form and accompanying paperwork to that department chair for approval.
-If the course to be transferred is intended to fulfill an LAI category, it is returned to the Registrar for approval.
+If the course to be transferred is intended to fulfill an LAI, it is submitted to the Registrar for approval at registrar@redlands.edu.